 When trying to understand the difference between study options available it can be difficult to know which is best for you.
 There are private training providers, government-funded, degree qualifications and apprenticeships all as alternative routes into the health and fitness industry.

 Often people choose to study with private training providers as ultimately you are in complete control of your studying, you can carry out thorough research on which training provider offers you the high standard of training you looking for with a course comparison checklist.

 Although you may think the work experience from an apprenticeship seems vital, some training providers such as Future Fit Training include practical elements in their courses to ensure that students are fully equipped for when they are out on the gym floor.
 This is because we recognise the importance of practical experience and we aim to provide students with the highest standard of education to pursue their careers in fitness.

-When looking for a personal training course it is likely the cost is going to be a contributing factor to you wanting to study a personal training apprenticeship.
+When looking for a personal training course the cost is likely going to be a contributing factor to you wanting to study a personal training apprenticeship.
 However, private training providers offer several different payment methods such as pay in full, deposit and balance, pay as you learn and 0% finance options all making this type of learning accessible to you.